 In some cases, a veterinary radiologist may be called upon to help pinpoint more information about your pet’s specific cancer (e.g., staging the extent of disease within your pet’s body with various imaging tests).

 Yes.
-Veterinary oncologists understand that finances are an important part of decision-making and choosing amongst various treatment options.
+Veterinary oncologists understand that finances are an important part of decision-making and choosing among various treatment options.
 You will be provided with an itemized list of price estimates for all possible treatment options.

 It’s up to you!
 After your appointment, you will receive a written summary of your discussion from your veterinary oncologist.
 If you would like to take additional notes, you are more than welcome to.